 There is much cause for WTF! moments when considering the views of young-earth-creationist-style fundamentalist Christians.
 But nothing quite rivals for sheer outrageousness their “thinking” on peaceful human-dinosaur cohabitation.
 Even paleontologists whose research they’ve hijacked in vain efforts to “prove” their outlandish ideas on the subject can’t convince them of the error of their ways.
-That’s why I’m writing now to suggest we take a different tack and apply Lucien’s Law in attempting to enter and even take over the narrative space for human-dinosaur interaction and thereby drive the creationists out.
+That’s why I’m writing now to suggest we take a different tack and attempt to enter and even take over the narrative space for human-dinosaur interaction and thereby drive the creationists out.
 And I propose to do this by making recourse to the series of books by James Gurney and the 2002 TV miniseries they inspired, all called by the name of the hidden, magical land of human-dinosaur cooperation and coexistence they depict named Dinotopia.

 Dinotopia is a portmanteau word (or what professional linguists call by the oddly simple technical term of blend) comprised of the front half of the word dinosaur and the back half of the Greek term utopia, meaning a perfect place.
 And the land that bears this invented name truly is portrayed as a paradise of sorts, where humans and dinos live symbiotically, much in the same manner as young-earth creationists portray pre-Flood life.
 Despite the condescension toward dinosaurs on the part of the character of Karl Scott when he and his brother David first find themselves marooned in Dinotopia, the mythical civilization actually includes quite a number of dinosaurs who possess human intelligence and can speak, read, and write.
 Indeed, there are plenty of signs of the dinos possessing the higher culture in Dinotopia, with human children learning both “footprint language,” a form of written communication left by the earliest dinosaurs and consisting of three-toed footprints in various combinations, and actual spoken dinosaur languages.